boyney123/express-throttle-requests/README.md

 The requests will resolve after a random time.
 (Default between 50ms and 3000ms)

+***DO NOT USE THIS IN PRODUCTION.
+THIS TOOL WAS DEISNGED TO SIMULATE SLOW REQUESTS FROM THE SERVER***

 ## Usage

 ### Usage with express app